Estimate Hitting Time by Hitting Probability for Elitist Evolutionary Algorithms: Preliminaries

 Consider an EA designed to maximize a function \( f(x) \), where \( f(x) \) is defined over a finite set.
 The EA generates a sequence of solutions \( (X^{[t]})_{t \geq 0} \), where \( X^{[t]} \) represents the solution(s) at generation \( t \).
-We model the sequence by a Markov chain \cite{he2003towards, he2016average}.
-Let \( X \) denote a state, \( S \) the state space, and \( S_{\mathrm{opt}} \) the set of optimal solutions.
-Throughout this paper, we assume that the Markov chain \( (X^{[t]})_{t \geq 0} \) satisfies three key properties.
+We model the sequence \( (X^{[t]})_{t \geq 0} \) as a Markov chain, following the framework established in \cite{he2003towards, he2016average} .
+This chain is hereafter referred to as a Markov chain related to the EA.
+Markov chain theory provides a solid foundation for analyzing the behavior and performance of EAs.
+Let \( X \in S \) denote a state (a candidate solution), where \( S \) is the state space (all candidate solutions).
+Let \( S_{\mathrm{opt}} \subseteq S \) denote the subset of optimal solutions.
+We assume that the chain \( (X^{[t]})_{t \geq 0} \) satisfies three key properties.